twiddlingbits/twr-wasm/docs/gettingstarted/firstwasm.md

 [Here is a link](/examples/helloworld/index.html) to the helloworld function running in the `twiddlingbits.dev` site.

 ## Next steps after hello world
-A good way to get your own code up and running is to copy one of the [tiny-wasm-runtime/examples](../examples/examples-overview.md), get it to build and run, then start modifying it.
+A good way to get your own code up and running is to copy one of the [twr-wasm/examples](../examples/examples-overview.md), get it to build and run, then start modifying it.

 The example makefiles prove a more practical way to configure and execute clang and wasm-ld.

-"Hello World" uses the tiny-wasm-runtime class `twrWasmModule`.
+"Hello World" uses the twr-wasm class `twrWasmModule`.
 If you wish to use C blocking functions, such as `twr_getc32` or `twr_sleep`, you can use `twrWasmModuleAsync`.
 This [square calculator example](../examples/examples-stdio-div.md) shows how to do this.

 If you wish to build an app that makes non-block calls into C, the [balls example](../examples/examples-balls.md) shows how to do this.
 The [maze example](../examples/examples-maze.md) uses a combination of blocking and non-blocking C functions.